ph7oeuf/ph7oeuf/README.md

 ### Greetings!
 I am Damla KARAGOZ, a freshman at Bilkent University.
 My major is computer science.
-I’m currently learning java and hoping to add marvelous projects on this profile later on. 🤓
+I’m currently learning java and hoping to add my projects on this profile later on. 🤓

 <!--
 **ph7oeuf/ph7oeuf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.